MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/azure-active-directory-integration-with-mdm.md

 ![azure ad enrollment flow.](images/azure-ad-enrollment-flow.png)

-The MDM is expected to use this information about the device (Device ID) when reporting device compliance back to Azure AD using the [Azure AD Graph API](/azure/active-directory/develop/active-directory-graph-api).
+The MDM is expected to use this information about the device (Device ID) when reporting device compliance back to Azure AD using the [Microsoft Graph API](/azure/active-directory/develop/active-directory-graph-api).
 A sample for reporting device compliance is provided later in this article.

 ## Make the MDM a reliable party of Azure AD

 To participate in the integrated enrollment flow outlined in the previous section, the MDM must consume access tokens issued by Azure AD.
-To report compliance with Azure AD, the MDM must authenticate itself to Azure AD and obtain authorization in the form of an access token that allows it to invoke the [Azure AD Graph API](/azure/active-directory/develop/active-directory-graph-api).
+To report compliance with Azure AD, the MDM must authenticate itself to Azure AD and obtain authorization in the form of an access token that allows it to invoke the [Microsoft Graph API](/azure/active-directory/develop/active-directory-graph-api).

 ### Add a cloud-based MDM